The Component Metadata Infrastructure is developed in the context of the CLARIN project

 component specification.

-To create metadata descriptions users load profiles into the metadata editor, which then
+To create metadata descriptions users load profiles into the metadata editor, which

 can automatically generate forms based on the metadata profile.
-The user then fills out these forms
+The user then fills

 to enter the data.
 Of course users may also use an XML editor to create metadata descriptions